rich-iannone/sweet-data/README.md

 </div>

 Sweet is a speedy and fun terminal-based data manipulation tool that transforms how you work with tabular data.
 Think of it as Excel or Google Sheets in your terminal, but with superpowers: featuring an intelligent AI assistant that understands natural language, you can now ask questions about your data and request transformations using plain English, all without leaving your terminal!

 Beyond AI assistance, Sweet offers intuitive tools for quick edits: click to modify cells, add/remove columns, change data types, sort, filter, and explore your data with real-time feedback.
+Save your changes easily to many different formats, including CSV, JSON, and Parquet.

 Sweet is for data scientists, engineers, and developers who want the familiar convenience of spreadsheet-like editing combined with powerful AI assistance and programmatic data manipulation.
 Work conversationally with your data or make quick manual edits, all right in your terminal or IDE.